 Document Purpose

-This document provides additional information for SEC Parties in relation to the packaging, labelling, Advanced Shipment Notification file formats, CH Status Information of Communications Hubs and outline descriptions for aerial types.
-Such information will provide Parties with additional technical detail and guidance to that set out in Appendices [H and I] of the SEC (these being the CH Handover Support Materials and the CH Installation & Maintenance Support Materials respectively).
+This document provides additional information for SEC Parties in relation to the packaging, labelling, Advanced Shipment Notification file formats, CH Status Information of Communications Hubs (both 2G/3G and 4G) and outline descriptions for aerial types.
+Such information will provide Parties with additional technical detail and guidance to that set out in Appendices [H and I] of the SEC (these being the CH Handover Support Materials and the CH Installation & Maintenance Support Materials respectively (CHIMSM)).

 The supporting information provided in this document includes: